Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Looking for a sweeter option?
 You can find my favourite Blueberry Scones recipe here.

-If you make these scones, please tag me on Pinterest or Instagram so I can see!
+If you make this recipe, please tag me on Pinterest or Instagram so I can see!

 And of course, feel free to leave any questions, comments or reviews.
 This is the best place to reach me, and I’d love to hear from you!